 We’ve all heard stories of people running the equivalent of a marathon inside their homes during lockdown.
 Or cultivating a new meditation and yoga routine that they actually stick to.
 Or learning a new craft.
 Not all of us have had that motivation.
 Some of us feel like we’ve gone backwards: we’ve become less fit, less healthy and less productive.
-“It’s okay to not be okay” is not just a Korean TV drama, it’s become a kind of global anthem for 2020.
+“It’s okay to not be okay” is not just a Korean TV drama, it’s become a kind of global anthem.

 The first thing Clinical Psychologist, Dr. Claire Nicogossian, asks clients who are experiencing anxiety is, “How much exercise are you getting a day?”
 Moving your body increases endorphins (the happy hormones) and helps you sleep better, which in turn promotes mental health.
 The general advice is to aim for 30 minutes of moderate physical activity every day.

 If you find it difficult to motivate yourself when exercising alone, try an online class, or create a routine with a friend.
 Step counters are also an effective way to keep yourself accountable.
 We have fewer options now, due to social distancing, but that doesn’t mean we have to give up entirely.
 Choose one thing you love and stick to that.
 Consistency is key to building a habit.
 If for example, you take a walk at 9pm every day, soon it will become an automatic impulse.

 Stop texting and pick up the phone.
 Hearing the other person’s voice provides a deeper feeling of connection than reading and writing messages.
 So set up calls (or even better, video calls) with family and friends to get a regular dose of social support.
 It’s not about the number of people in your social circle, it’s about the quality of your relationships.
 Even having one good friend you chat to once a week can make an enormous difference to your mental and emotional wellbeing.